hashicorp/terraform-provider-azurerm/website/docs/r/log_analytics_linked_service.html.markdown

 * `linked_service_type` - (Optional) The resource type that is specified by the `workspace_name` attribute.
 Supported values are `automation` and `cluster`.
 Defaults to `automation`.
 Changing this forces a new resource to be created.

-* `read_access_resource_id` - (Optional) The ID of the Resource that will be linked to the workspace.
+* `read_access_id` - (Optional) The ID of the Resource that will be linked to the workspace.
 This should be used for linking resources which only require read access.

-* `write_access_resource_id` - (Optional) The ID of the Resource that will be linked to the workspace.
+* `write_access_id` - (Optional) The ID of the Resource that will be linked to the workspace.
 This should be used for linking resources which require write access.

 ~> **NOTE:** You must define at least one of the above access resource id attributes (e.g. `read_access_resource_id` or `write_access_resource_id`).